Paper Recycling

 Find out about the many ways of disposing of paper below.

 Paper is made from natural fibers, mostly wood.
 In addition to being easily recyclable, many paper products are also compostable and reusable.
-However, some papers have coatings or are contaminated with food and other debris, making them non-recyclable.
+However, some papers are contaminated with food and other debris, making them non-recyclable.
 Take a peek below for specifics.

 Recycle these: